 The beauty of this recipe is that if you don’t have a tortilla press than you can press a flat and heavy frying pan on top of the tortilla mix and it will create the same effect as a tortilla press.

 2 cups masa flour

-You want the mixture to be well combined and a little sticky, but not too moist.
+You want the mixture to be well combined and only slightly sticky to the touch.

 Lay down one sheet of non stick baking paper on a flat surface and have another similar sized sheet close by.

-Take a 1 tablespoon amount of the mixture and roll into a ball on the baking paper, ensuring it gets a layer of loose flour on it (this ensures it sticks less during rolling).
-Pat the bal down with your hand, continuing to soak up loose flour.
+Take a 1 tablespoon amount of the mixture and roll into a ball on the baking paper, and place between a tortilla press.

 Layer between greaseproof paper and repeat with the remaining mixture.

 Preheat the oven to 80°C/175F.

 Heat a skillet with the coconut until hot and slowly and carefully peel one tortilla from the baking paper.